 Coastal Resilience is a web-based decision support tool that provides local, state and national planners a step-wise process to guide decisions to reduce the ecological and socio-economic risks of coastal hazards.
 The Coastal Resilience tool works US nationwide and globally to assess risk and identify risk reduction solutions, and operates at multiple scales for more detailed planning in more than a dozen states and numerous communities.
 The Coastal Resilience tool is expanding across the US and internationally and includes 12 U.S. coastal states, (Alabama, California, Connecticut, Florida, Louisiana, Mississippi, New Jersey, New York, North Carolina, Texas, Virginia, Washington), four countries in Latin America (Mexico, Belize, Guatemala, Honduras) and in three island nations in the Caribbean (Grenada, St. Vincent and the Grenadines, U.S Virgin Islands).
 It includes an approach to help communities take the next step beyond assessing their risk: finding innovative ways to protect their communities by exploring the use of natural solutions.

+Coastal Defense

+A core feature of the tool is the open source apps that integrate coastal hazards with social, ecological, economic and coastal engineering to identify solutions.
+Coastal Defense is an app within Coastal Resilience that identifies the coastal protection value of existing reef and wetland habitats and allows users to design restoration solutions.
+The Coastal Defense app uses standard engineering techniques to calculate the reduction of wave height and wave energy in the presences of these habitats.
+A coastal protection from the Natural Capital Project’s Marine Integrated Valuation of Environmental Services and Tradeoffs (InVEST) program runs the app.
+The app helps support decisions to: (1) identify areas that may be at risk of coastal erosion and inundation from wave action and storm surge; (2) interactively examine the role of coastal habitats in attenuating wave height and energy; and (3) determine appropriate adaptation strategies that incorporate green (habitats) and grey (seawalls and other man-made structures) infrastructure trade-offs.
+Nature-based approaches like these are changing the perception that only hard infrastructure solutions provide effective coastal defense.

+To date the app has been deployed in Puget Sound, Washington (tidal marshes), Mobile Bay, Alabama (oyster reefs), and the Florida Keys (coral reefs and mangroves).
+The app lets users specify offshore forcing conditions (wave and surge characteristics), a sea-level rise value, the location of restored or degraded coastal habitats, and the location of built infrastructure for exploring hybrid green (habitat) and gray (seawalls, dikes, etc.) solutions.
+Coastal Defense has been used with diking districts in Puget Sound to examine hybrid green/gray infrastructure solutions, and in Alabama and Florida to site oyster restoration projects.
+The Coastal Resilience tool platform and Coastal Defense app help make complex social-ecological models more accessible to non-technical audiences, giving stakeholders the power to make more informed adaptation and restoration decisions.

 Factors affecting ecosystem service provision

 The models set out above are highly stylised, and represent a realistic, but not guaranteed level of ecosystem service provision.
 A number of factors may either positively or negatively affect the true values at any given site.